sitatec/firebase_database_mocks/README.md

-As you can see you don't need to initialize firabase core for testing or call `TestWidgetsFlutterBinding.ensureInitialized()` before using `MockFirebaseDatabase` but in bonus if you use another firebase service that needs it you can simply call the `setupFirebaseMocks()` top level function which performs all required operations for testing a firebase service that isn't fully mocked .
+As you can see you don't need to initialize firabase core for testing or call `TestWidgetsFlutterBinding.ensureInitialized()` before using `MockFirebaseDatabase` but in bonus if you use another firebase service that needs it, you can simply call the `setupFirebaseMocks()` top level function which performs all required operations for testing a firebase service that isn't fully mocked.

 - [Issues](https://github.com/sitatec/firebase_database_mocks/issues)